Liquid Waste Management Plan

 Which area are you talking about putting sewers in We live on winview rd

-RobConelley asked almost 3 years ago
+RobConelley asked over 3 years ago

 Thank you for the question.
 Properties that have been identified to be connected to the District sewer system are contained within the Official Community Plan.
 Sewer is referenced in Section 9.3 and Map 6.